What does “SEER” mean?

-Homeowners and contractors, alike, are generally confounded by that little acronym.
+Homeowners and contractors, alike, are generally confounded by the SEER acronym.
 So, let’s start with the basics:

 Grab your electric bill and you will notice that they do not bill in watts.
 They bill in kilowatts – which means they bill in increments of 1,000 watts.
 So, take our handy little formula and convert it accordingly by simply dividing your total watts consumed per hour (2,400) by 1,000.

 2,400 / 1,000 = 2.4

 Our new, much smaller, much friendlier number of 2.4 represents the number of kilowatts that your system consumes per hour.
 All we have left to do is convert these numbers to make it mean something to your checking account.

 We’re going to assume that your total cost per KWH is .09 cents.
 Multiply the number of KWH your air-conditioner consumes (2.4) per hour by the number of hours it operates annually.
 In Northwest Arkansas, the average number of hours an air-conditioner is in operation is 1,300.
 1,300 x 2.4 = 3,120 KWH annual consumption.
 3,120 KWH x .09 cents = $280.80 per year for a three-ton 15 SEER air-conditioner.

 So, we have determined that your annual cost to operate a 15 SEER air-conditioner is $280.80.
 That’s good to know, but that knowledge is only valuable if you’re able to compare this with your other options.
 Don’t worry, we’ve done the math for these other options below: